Besufekad-HAZ/hello-rails-react/README.md

 - Random Greetings: The app generates a random greeting each time it is loaded
 - React and Redux: The front end is built using React, and API calls are made using Redux
-- API: The back end is built using Rails, creating an API endpoint to generate a random greeting message.
+- API: The back end is built using Ruby on Rails, creating an API endpoint to generate a random greeting message.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>